 3. Healthy Meat Sticks and Fruit

 For a high-protein portable snack, choose meat sticks or jerky with less than 20% of the daily value for sodium.
-Chomps makes grass-fed, grass-finished, unprocessed beef sticks with simple seasonings, which pair well with fruit for fiber and more nutrients.
+Chomps makes grass-fed, grass-finished, unprocessed beef sticks with simple seasonings that pair well with fruit for added fiber and nutrients.

 Why I Like It